 Analyzing ViacomCBS's Unusual Options Activity

-ViacomCBS (NASDAQ:VIAC) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $45.59 following the option alert.
+On Wednesday, shares of ViacomCBS (NASDAQ:VIAC) saw unusual options activity.
+After the option alert, the stock price moved down to $44.14.

 - Sentiment: BEARISH